-X-Ray Inspection for Foreign Material in Food
+X-Ray Inspection Services for Foreign Material in Food

 Foreign material in food product creates an immediate need for fast, reliable answers.
-Third-party X-ray inspection is built to deliver them.

 FlexXray provides X-ray inspection services that help food manufacturers identify contamination and determine what product can be safely released.
 Product is transported to a FlexXray facility and inspected using industrial X-ray systems designed for high-volume throughput and consistent detection performance.